Do an online search for, “can dogs eat avocado?” You’re going to get a good mix of yeses and nos on your results page.

 Commercial Avocado Dog Food

 What about avocado dog food?
 A growing number of pet food companies are marketing avocado oil and avocado meal as healthy components of their dog and cat foods.
-Neither avocado oil nor avocado meal (avocado “meal” is avocado flesh that had been dried and ground) contain persin, and both are completely safe for dogs.
+Neither avocado oil nor avocado meal (avocado “meal” is avocado flesh that had been dried and ground) contains persin, and both are completely safe for dogs.

 Is avocado dog food somehow healthier than other high-quality packaged dog food?